Pediatric visual reinforcement audiometry (VRA)

 Standard hearing tests that use headphones and feedback buttons are too complex for very young kids.
 VRA is used on infants and children aged 6 months to between 2 and 3 years.

-• Where does a VRA take place?
+• Where does pediatric visual reinforcement audiometry (VRA) take place?

 Visual reinforcement audiometry requires specialized devices and a soundproof room.
 It is typically performed by an audiologist in an ear, nose and throat (ENT) clinic.